hamarituc/lbgpsdo/README.md

 fout2:  Output 2 frequency undefined.
 ```

-You can load backup file with the `--input-file` parameter to initialize the
+You can load a backup file with the `--input-file` parameter to initialize the
 parameters before changes are applied.
 Although the command is designed to work
 without a device, you can load the configuration directly from a device using
 the `--input-device` parameter.